The information regarding stallions standing at stud has been temporarily removed whilst work on the licensing system is carried out.

 In common with most breed societies we are required to prove ancestry in our stud book and we do this by DNA sampling of all breeding stock.
 For this reason, before you send your mare to a stallion, it is vitally important that you check that the stallion you are intending to use to has been DNA tested.
 If you use a stallion whose DNA has not been recorded by the Society, it will be impossible to register any subsequent foal in the main register of the Eriskay Pony Society studbook.
 Please check with the Registrar before arranging to have your mare covered.
 If you would like information on stallions that are available, and which would be the best match for your mare, please contact the Breeding Advisor by email on firstname.lastname@example.org or the Registrar on email@example.com.
 They can also advise on which sire/dam matches are most compliant on the SPARKS system and give guidance on the Breeding Grant application process.

 Costs of registration etc. are listed below.
-Full details on all Passport and Registration issues can be found in the resources and document index .
+Full details on all Passport and Registration issues can be found in the Information section .
 The Registrar of the Society handles all registrations and passport enquiries and can be contacted for advice on firstname.lastname@example.org

 ‘Please note that all passport issuing organisations (PIOs) are obliged to report to the enforcement authority any instances where the specified timescales in relation to the legal responsibilities noted below are breached, where the passport has been tampered with or if there are other indications of attempted fraud’.